What You Measure Matters

 The Data Says It All

 Cattle numbers in the U.S. are at their lowest in over 50 years.
-That's not because people aren’t trying—it’s because the model is broken.
+That is not because people are not trying it is because the model is broken.

 A 90% calf crop is the breakeven point.
 Most international systems are nowhere close.
-If your herd isn’t averaging that or better, the genetics—not the management—might be the real issue.
+If your herd is not averaging that or better, the genetics not the management might be the real issue.

-The industry tells you fertility isn’t heritable.
-That’s not true.
-It’s just that most systems don’t measure the right indicators.
+The industry tells you fertility is lowly heritable.
+That is not true.
+It is just that most systems do not measure the right indicators.

-A 2021 study out of Australia showed that real fertility traits like age at puberty (AGECL) and postpartum anestrus interval (PPAI) have heritabilities of 56% and 42%, respectively.
-That’s highly heritable—and highly overlooked.
+A 2021 study out of Australia showed that real fertility traits like age at puberty AGECL and postpartum anestrus interval PPAI have heritability of 56% and 42%, respectively.
+That is highly heritable and highly overlooked.

 Profit Per Acre > Profit Per Head